matt-FFFFFF/hassio-addon-repository/postgres/README.md

 This addon uses version 12.2 of PostgreSQL.
 It is based on the official Docker Hub build on [Github](https://github.com/docker-library/postgres/tree/master/12/alpine).

-This image uses the Home Assistant base image, rather than the native Alpine image used in teh official image.
+This image uses the Home Assistant base image, rather than the native Alpine image used in the official image.

 ## Configuration